 The top panel shows the monthly average loads in the bars and the peak monthly load in the diamonds.
-The bottom panel shows monthly Heating Degree-Days (HDD) and Cooling Degree-Days (CDD) averaged over the 10 years prior to 2018 across four representative cities in MISO Midwest and two cities in MISO South.
-The table at the bottom shows the year-over-year changes in average load and degree-days.
-In 2020, COVID had a significant impact on load in the spring and fall months, and we indicate the effects of the public response to COVID as a ghost bar on top of the monthly average load.
+The bottom panel shows monthly Heating Degree-Days (HDD) and Cooling Degree-Days (CDD) averaged over the 10 years prior to 2019 across four representative cities in MISO Midwest and two cities in MISO South.1 The table at the bottom shows the year-over-year changes in average load and degree-days.